 Implement Accelerated Mobile Page (AMP) features

-With AMP, retailers can improve their UX, and streamline the entire checkout process.
+With AMP, retailers can improve their UX and streamline the entire checkout process.
 Being AMPed means that your email will be more interactive.
-In fact, it will look and function similar to your landing page.
-Here’s how an AMP powered abandoned cart email will look like.
+In fact, it will look and function similarly to your landing page.
+Here’s what an AMP-powered abandoned cart email will look like.

 AMP helps e-commerce brands to deliver the whole checkout process directly to the email inbox.
 Instead of trying to convince the consumer to revisit your website’s checkout flow, which has already failed them once, you can provide a new, more straightforward route to complete the purchase instead.